-The following twenty-two Seniors and eight Juniors have been chosen members of the Phi Beta Kappa Society.
+The following twenty-two Seniors and eight Juniors have been elected to the Phi Beta Kappa Society.
 Scholarly achievement and scholarly promise have been the basis of election, and a conscientious attempt has been made to do justice to every eligible name.
-In determinating the elections scholarship grades alone have not been the ultimate ground of decision the difficulty of the courses taken and the student's progress throughout his college career have also received due consideration.
+In determining the elections, scholarship grades alone have not been the ultimate grounds for decision; the difficulty of the courses taken and the student's progress throughout his college career have also received due consideration.
 The names are arranged alphabetically and not according to rank or order of election.

 Robert Hart Bolling, of New York, N. Y.

 Chalmers Dancy Clifton, of Jackson, Miss.